LOCATION: 1106 E Street, Lincoln, NE 68508

 New Neighbor Prayer Network

-Pray for new neighbors and first-generation immigrants from 8-9:30 AM the 2nd Saturday of the month at Prayer Place.
+Pray for new neighbors and first-generation immigrants from 8-9:30 AM the second Saturday of the month.
+This group is meeting virtually.
+Please call (402) 477-3191 for details.

 “Love your neighbor as yourself.
 There is no commandment greater than this.”
 Mark 12:31